 Note: Google Sign-In isn't available on Windows mobile devices.

-To access Dropbox with Google Sign-In, simply click Sign in with Google on either dropbox.com or the Dropbox Android app.
+To access Dropbox with Google Sign-In, click Sign in with Google on either dropbox.com or the Dropbox mobile app.

 If you don't have a Dropbox account yet, you can create one by clicking Sign in with Google.
 This will help you create a Dropbox account using your Google email address.